httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## Serialising Structured Headers into HTTP/1 {#text-serialise}

-### Serialising a Dictionary

-### Serialising a List

-### Serialising a Parameterised List

-In HTTP/1 headers, each parameterised identifier is separated by a comma and optional whitespace.
-Parameters are delimited from each other using semicolons (";"), and equals ("=") delimits the parameter name from its value.

-### Serialising an Item

-### Serialising a Number

-In HTTP/1 headers, floats are allowed a maximum of fifteen digits between the integer and fractional part, with at least one required on each side, along with an optional "-" indicating negative numbers.

-### Serialising a String

-### Serialising an Identifier

 ### Serialising Binary Content

-The textual HTTP serialisation encodes the data using Base 64 Encoding {{!RFC4648}}, Section 4, and surrounds it with a pair of asterisks ("\*") to delimit from other content.

 The encoded data is required to be padded with "=", as per {{!RFC4648}}, Section 3.2.
-It is RECOMMENDED that parsers reject encoded data that is not properly padded, although this might not be possible with some base64 implementations.

 Likewise, encoded data is required to have pad bits set to zero, as per {{!RFC4648}}, Section 3.5.
-It is RECOMMENDED that parsers fail on encoded data that has non-zero pad bits, although this might not be possible with some base64 implementations.

-This specification does not relax the requirements in {{!RFC4648}}, Section 3.1 and 3.3; therefore, parsers MUST fail on characters outside the base64 alphabet, and on line feeds in encoded data.

 ## Parsing HTTP/1 Header Fields into Structured Headers {#text-parse}